PitYeen/ENC4265_Bishop_Portfolio/reflective_blogs.md

 I can see why companies implement these chat bots.
 However, I do not think I have ever had a good experience with them.
 I do believe this is because I do not normally need customer service outside of complex issues where a simple chatbot is not going to be able to solve.
 But, for the less tech-savvy users where a simple problem may be easily solvable through a chatbot, I can see these things being useful.
 It saves service representatives from dealing with hundreds of calls for simple problems and allows them to handle more complex problems.

-AI Statement: AI was not used in the writing of this blog post
+AI Statement: AI was not used in the writing of this blog post.

 ---
 # Reflective Blog 4
-## Reflecting on My Quick Start GUide
+## Reflecting on My Quick Start Guide
 Previously, I uploaded my version of a quick start guide.
 Looking back, I made a lot of mistakes in it.
 These mistakes, at my level of education, should not have occured.
 Professor Johnson pointed out many of these mistakes and suggested corrective measures.

 I wrote this quick start guide to be a general guide that I assumed would apply to most Smart TVs.
 However, I should have focused on one specific model of TV.
 Not doing so could create frustrations for some readers where steps may not apply to them and cause confusion.
 Focusing on a specific model can prevent this frustration and confusion.
 Such an error would ensure readers neven return to my site.